 In February 2018, Special Counsel Robert Mueller indicted 13 Russian operatives for interfering in the 2016 US presidential election.
 Mueller’s indictment alleged that the operatives were working to help President Donald Trump’s ultimately successful bid to win the election while hurting his opponent, Hillary Clinton.
 This was done largely through a disinformation campaign perpetrated through social media platforms.

-In a similar manner, an investigation by The Times in Britain determined that 150,000 Russian-based Twitter accounts were mobilized to increase tension around the nation’s 2016 referendum.
+In a similar manner, an investigation by The Times in Britain determined that 150,000 Russian-based Twitter accounts were mobilized to increase tension around the nation’s 2016 Brexit referendum.
 The accounts spread more than 45,000 individual messages on the day of and the day after the vote.
 Before the referendum, the accounts were found to have been focused on issues directly related to Russia and Ukraine.

 A report by the UK’s intelligence community about Russia’s involvement in the referendum was withheld by Prime Minister Boris Johnson prior to the nation’s general election in December 2019.
 This act has led to accusations that Johnson was covering up information that might be damaging to his Conservative Party.